knowlearning/platform/documentation/docs/embedding/recommended-app-scaffold.md

 ## Goal

 The goal of this scaffold isn't to prescribe exactly how you should structure an app.
+The goal is to recommend a structure that works well when we consider applications that are meant to be embeddable in other applications.
-Many apps won't need all the flexibility that this scaffold allows for, so they'll probably be better served by much simpler main scripts.
+Many apps won't need all the flexibility that this scaffold allows, so they'll probably be better served by much simpler or application specific main scripts.

-The goal of this scaffold is to demonstrate, as simply as possible, a fully fleshed out structure with clear places to make top-level application architecture decisions.
 This structure should work well with any front-end web application framework.

 ## 3 Answers Required for Initialization